sushilagarhari/AI-Interview-Agent/README.md

 4. Run all cells and answer the interview questions as prompted

 ## Author
-Sushil Agrahari — B.Tech Data Science, AKTU
+Sushil Agarhari — B.Tech Data Science, AKTU